-Starting in Pathfinder 2015, the user can specify a Speed-Density Profile - the fundamental diagram.
-Since occupants can have different individual walking speeds, the user defines a profile that multiplies the maximum speed for that occupant (Figure 2).
-The default diagram corresponds to the SFPE specification (SFPE, 2003) with the modification that, at high densities, the speed goes to a factor of 0.15 rather than zero.
+Pathfinder 2015, the user can specify a Speed-Density Profile - the fundamental diagram.
+Since occupants can have different individual walking speeds, the user defines a normalized profile.
+The speed-density profile for that occupant is obtained by multiplying that occupant's maximum speed by the normalized speed-density profile (Figure 2).
+The default normalized speed-density profile corresponds to the SFPE specification (SFPE, 2003) with the modification that, at high densities, the speed goes to a factor of 0.15 rather than zero.